rsheldiii/Keebcard/README.md

 All dependencies can be installed via the Arduino library manager save the Entropy library, which is here: https://github.com/pmjdebruijn/Arduino-Entropy-Library

+NOTE: currently the Entropy library pushes Snake over the edge in regards to memory requirements.
+Due to how the Arduino suite compiles files, if you want to flash Snake you have to remove any references to Entropy in all files - then it'll work.
+I'll come up with a fix for this.
+Snake doesn't even use Entropy, it just gets pulled in regardless.

 # Flashing

 The KeebCard code is currently compiled and flashed with an ISP programmer via the Arduino suite. [check out the flashing tutorial here](https://www.youtube.com/watch?v=2kj1aFIwNek)